jina-ai/executors/jinahub/encoders/text/TransformerTorchEncoder/README.md

 ### Encoding example

-Use the prebuilt images from Jina Hub in your Python codes, add it to your Flow and encode an image:
+Use the prebuilt images from Jina Hub in your Flow and encode an image:

 ```python
 from jina import Flow, Document